Riashat/meta-active-learning/README.md

   -r REWARD, --reward REWARD
                         Reward to use: `marginalacc`, `marginallogp`, `logp`,
                         `acc`
+  -data DATA, --data DATA
+                        the data to use, `mnist` and `cifar10` supported. mnist is default
   -gamma GAMMA, --gamma GAMMA
                         The gamma discount factor to use -policyparam POLICY_PARAM, --policy-param POLICY_PARAM
                         This is either epislon or c depending on which bandit policy you chose
+  -w WEIGHT_DECAY, --weight_decay WEIGHT_DECAY
+                        Weight Decay for the L2 regularizer -b BATCH_SIZE, --batch_size BATCH_SIZE
+                        Batch Size
+  -q QUERIES, --queries QUERIES
+                        Queries from Pool Set
+  -custom CUSTOM [CUSTOM ...], --custom CUSTOM [CUSTOM ...]
+                        custom acquisition functions to use: Here are some
+                        defaults: 3arm-trivial: [bald, random, negative_bald]
+                        all: [] Otherwise you can access any combination of acqusition functions you want by just passing their names

 ```

 ## Available Policies

-1. `random`: randomly pick a different acqusition function at each round
+1. `random`: randomly pick a different acqusition function at each round (this is basically bandit that doesn't use its Q values)
 2. `uniform-maxentropy`: use `maxentropy` acquisition function for the whole experiment
 1. `uniform-segnet`: use `segnet` acquisition function for the whole experiment
 1. `uniform-bald`: use `bald` acquisition function for the whole experiment
 1. `uniform-varratio`: use `varratio` acquisition function for the whole experiment
+1. `uniform-random`: use `random` acquisition function for the whole experiment
 1. `bandit-ucb`: Use UCB to learn which acquisition functions to pick
 2. `bandit-epsilongreedy`: use epsilon greedy to learn which acquisition functions to pick